rackerlabs/technical-blog/content/blog/2021/2021-01-12-how-to-call-and-export-environment-variables-in-aws-elastic-beanstalk/index.md

 title: "How to call and export environment variables in AWS Elastic Beanstalk"
 date: 2021-01-12
 comments: true
+author: Rackspace Team
 published: true
 authorIsRacker: true
 categories:
     - AWS
 metaTitle: "How to call and export environment variables in AWS Elastic Beanstalk"
-metaDescription: "The AWS Elastic Beanstalk documentation doesn't tell you how to export environment variables,or set for top level shell commands.
+metaDescription: "The AWS Elastic Beanstalk documentation doesn't tell you how to export environment variables or set top-level shell commands.
 We use variables for all kinds of things so we decided to create a how-to guide for calling and viewing environment variables in ebextension config files."
 ogTitle: "How to call and export environment variables in AWS Elastic Beanstalk"
-ogDescription: "The AWS Elastic Beanstalk documentation doesn't tell you how to export environment variables, or set for top level shell commands.
+ogDescription: "The AWS Elastic Beanstalk documentation doesn't tell you how to export environment variables or set top-level shell commands.
 We use variables for all kinds of things so we decided to create a how-to guide for calling and viewing environment variables in ebextension config files."
 slug: "how-to-call-and-export-environment-variables-in-aws-elastic-beanstalk"
 canonical: https://onica.com/blog/how-to/aws-elastic-beanstalk-environment-variables/
 ---

 *Originally published in Apr 2017, at Onica.com/blog*

-The AWS&reg; Elastic Beanstalk&reg; documentation doesn't tell you how to export environment variables &mdash;or set for top-level shell commands.
-We use variables for all kinds of things so we decided to create a how-to guide for calling and viewing environment variables in *ebextension* config files.
+The AWS&reg; Elastic Beanstalk&reg; documentation doesn't tell you how to export environment variables or set top-level shell commands.
+We use variables for all kinds of things, so we decided to create a how-to guide for calling and viewing environment variables in *ebextension* config files.

 <!--more-->

-In this post we’ll dive into several ways to export environment variables, set for top-level shell commands, and see how they show up under different circumstances:
+In this post, we dive into several ways to export environment variables, set top-level shell commands, and see how they show up under different circumstances.

 ### Environment variables in ebextension config files: How to call and export in Elastic Beanstalk

 Lets take the following as our `.ebextensions/00-variables.config` file.
-This will be the basis for all of our tests:
+This is the basis for all of our tests:

     option_settings:
     "aws: elasticbeanstalk:application:environent":